Cannabis Sales and Transport in Humboldt County: HS § 11359, HS § 11360, and the Interstate Line

 According to the California Department of Cannabis Control, the state's licensing system covers cultivation, distribution, manufacturing, retail, and testing, and operating without the right license is what triggers most enforcement action.
 We check the licensing picture for every Humboldt County case at the very first meeting.

-The U.S. Drug Enforcement Administration still lists cannabis as a Schedule I controlled substance under federal law.
+The U.S. Drug Enforcement Administration still lists non-exempt cannabis, including all state-licensed adult-use recreational cannabis, as a Schedule I controlled substance under federal law, a distinction confirmed in the DEA and DOJ's own April 2026 final rule published in the Federal Register.
 That single fact is the reason a state-legal sale can still turn into a federal problem the moment it crosses a border.
+If your case also involves related charges like grand theft or a burglary allegation tied to a cannabis operation, we look at how those charges interact with the cannabis case as a whole.

 The Courthouse